jappix/jappix/README.md

 License
 -------

 Jappix is released under the terms of the AGPL license.
-See COPYING for more details.
+See COPYING.md for more details.

 Installation
 ------------

-Please refer to the installation instructions that are located in the INSTALL file to process the Jappix installation.
+Please refer to the installation instructions that are located in the INSTALL.md file to process the Jappix installation.

 Translations